koudelka/honeydew/README.md

 ### Ecto Poll Queue

 The Ecto Poll Queue is an experimental queue designed to painlessly turn an already-existing Ecto schema into a queue, using your repo as the backing store.
+This eliminates the possiblity of your database and work queue becoming out of sync, as well as eliminating the need to run a separate queue node.

 Check out the included [example project](https://github.com/koudelka/honeydew/tree/master/examples/ecto_poll_queue), and its README.